 December Challenge: Sustainable Wrapping

 It’s that time of year when we shower our friends and family with tokens of love.
 This year, let's focus on giving in ways that don’t conflict with our planet-positive ideals.
-Now is the best time for your values to shine, as it offers an opportunity to introduce loved ones to important social and environmental topics, financially support brands you respect, and steer your community towards Earth-first lifestyles.
+Gifting mindfully offers an opportunity to introduce loved ones to important social and environmental topics, financially support brands you respect, and steer your community towards Earth-first lifestyles.

-So for December, challenge yourself to gift wrap sustainably.
-Get creative, share ideas, welcome discussions, and take photos to send to us!
+For December, challenge yourself to gift wrap sustainably.
+Get creative, share photos, and take reels to send to us!

 In lieu of traditional packaging:

 Something from Home

 We’re talking tote bags, pillowcases, blankets, towels, cloth napkins, scarves, t-shirts – you name it.
 This is an especially solid option if you’ll be there when the gift is opened.
 No need to generate waste, just reclaim that special wrapping accessory afterwards!